deepdive

 Cancelling A Function

-Because pending tool calls are explicit LLM::Function
+Because pending tool calls are explicit LLM::Function objects, your code can

-objects, your code can decide not to run them and return a cancellation
+decide not to run them and return a cancellation result instead.

 This is useful when tool execution depends on user confirmation, policy checks, or any other application-level gate.
 The model requests work, but your code can still stop it before the function actually runs: